Mentor support

 What is mentor support?

-Mentor support is a form of support that can be granted to students who have difficulty with structure and planning.
-The student may need help orienting themselves in the physical environment or navigating digital platforms, as well as tips on study strategies or support with prioritisation.
-The aim is to create conditions that enable the student to complete their studies independently.
+Mentor support means that you receive help with structure and planning, orienting yourself in the physical environment or navigating digital platforms, as well as tips on study strategies or support with prioritising.
+The aim is to create the conditions for you to complete your studies on your own.
+You can receive mentor support for a maximum of one year.

 Collaboration Between the Mentor and Student

-Mentor support is based on the student's initiative and willingness.
-The student determines what the mentor needs to know for the collaboration to work best.
+Mentor support is based on your initiative and willingness.
+You determine what the mentor needs to know for the collaboration to work best.
 Together, you agree on the framework for collaboration: how you contact each other and where you meet.

-If the student unreasonably misses two mentor visits, the coordinator terminates mentor support.
+If you unreasonably miss out on two mentor visits, the coordinator terminates mentor support.

-The student may need help navigating the digital platforms associated with the university, such as the student portal, schedule, classrooms, and course plans.
-Typically, you meet once a week, but initially, it may be beneficial to meet twice a week.
+As a student, you may need help navigating the digital platforms linked to the university, such as the student portal, timetable, lecture halls and course syllabuses.
+You will usually meet once a week, but at the beginning it may be a good idea to meet twice a week.

 Becoming a mentor for a student with disabilities